cplett/cplett.github.io/page/xtb/5-md.md

 {% include codecell.html content=struc_file_1 style="font-size:10px" %}
 </div>

-You can have a look at the resulting trajectory by opening the **xtb.trj** file with, *e.g.*, molden.
+You can view the resulting trajectory by opening the **xtb.trj** file with tools like **Molden**.

-With **xtb** you can also add potentials during the MD simulations to force the molecule to overcome barriers and to avoid sampling the same structure multiple times.
-These kind of simulations are called Meta-Dynamics (MTDs) simulations and can be very helpful for exploring the PES of a molecule.
+With **xtb**, you can also apply additional potentials during MD simulations to drive the molecule over energy barriers and prevent sampling the same structure repeatedly.
+These types of simulations are known as Meta-Dynamics (MTD) simulations and can be very useful for exploring the potential energy surface (PES) of a molecule.
-You can activate them by adding the following block to your **xtb** input file:
+To activate MTD simulations, add the following block to your **xtb** input file:

 ```bash
 $metadyn